bitboxer/bitboxer.de/_posts/2014-10-27-teaching-ruby.md

 controllers, than views and templates and after that models.

-And since the core concepts are relatively similar to Rails, we will be able to do the switch to Rails after we trained everything.
+And since the core concepts are relatively similar to Rails, we will be able to do the switch to Rails (if we want to ;) ) after we trained everything.
 Our students will know how MVC works by focusing on one part at a time.
 Really awesome.

 So this is what we did so far.
 What do you think?
 How do you teach ruby to